Are You Facing Your Second DUI Charge In Florida?

 - Fines of $1,000-$2,000 (increases to $2,000-$4,000 with .15 BAC or a minor in the car)

 - A maximum of 9 months in jail (up to 1 year with .15 BAC or a minor in the vehicle)

 - Driver’s license revocation for five years if the second conviction is within a five year period

 There are additional issues that could intensify your charges even further, such as if you are involved in an accident that results in injuries or a fatality.
 When you are charged with a second DUI, you may still be able to effectively fight it with an experienced criminal defense attorney on your side.

 Our firm has extensive experience in DUI law and we successfully defended hundreds of DUI cases.
 We are familiar with the process and can make sure that every aspect of your case is thoroughly addressed.
-A conviction can be damaging to many facets of your everyday life, including your career, family, and social life.
+A conviction can be damaging to many facets of your everyday life, including your career, family and social life.
 There are options to explore such as police error, problems with testing, or proving that you were not impaired.
-Being accused of drunk driving doesn't mean that you are actually guilty.
-Contact Jansen and Davis, P.A. today to discuss your options.
+Being accused of drunk driving doesn’t mean that you are actually guilty.
+Contact Jansen & Davis, P.A., today to discuss your options.